Asbestos and Cancer

 Colon Cancer

-At this time, researchers are still studying whether asbestos causes cancer in the colon.
-However, recent reports have found that asbestos exposure does increase the risk of colon cancer.
+Recent reports have found that asbestos exposure increases the risk of colon cancer.

-For example, a study published in the journal Environmental Health Perspectives found colon cancer was “significantly associated” with high rates of asbestos exposure among workers.
+A study published in the journal Environmental Health Perspectives found that colon cancer was “significantly associated” with high rates of asbestos exposure among workers.

-Past studies have also recovered asbestos fibers from the colon through biopsies (fluid/tissue samples) of those exposed to asbestos.
+Past studies have also recovered asbestos fibers from the colon through biopsies (fluid/tissue samples) of people exposed to asbestos.

 Additionally, in 2014, the VA granted benefits to a veteran on appeal after it was concluded that he developed colon cancer from military asbestos exposure.